Back to Blog

 Here’s how to deconstruct your own expertise into a stack:

-• Examples: Software Engineering, Content Strategy, Financial Analysis, Visual Design, Clinical Research.
+• Examples: Software Engineering, Content Strategy, Financial Analysis, Visual Design.

-These are skills that directly complement and enhance your foundation.
-They are often technical or methodological skills from a neighboring field.
+Adjacent skills directly complement your foundation.
+They are often technical or methodological abilities from a neighboring field that let you extend your core impact.
+They turn a specialist into a multiplier.

-This isn't a separate skill but the unique value proposition created by the combination of your layers.
-It's your professional "secret sauce."
+The Differentiator isn't a separate skill; it's the unique value created by the combination of your layers.
+It's your professional "secret sauce" and becomes your headline narrative.

-• Example Statement: "I don't just write code; I engineer solutions that are technically robust (Layer 1), user-validated through prototype testing (Layer 2), and aligned with clear business KPIs (Layer 3)."
+• Example Statement: "I don't just write code; I engineer solutions that are technically robust (Foundation), user-validated through prototype testing (Adjacent), and aligned with clear business KPIs (Synergistic)."

-• How to Showcase It: This becomes the overarching narrative of your portfolio and your personal pitch.
-It's the headline.
+• How to Showcase It: This is the overarching theme of your portfolio and your personal pitch.
+It answers "Why you?" in one compelling sentence.
+It’s what makes your blend of skills irreplaceable for specific hybrid roles.

 Building Your Stack on Your Portfolio Page: A Practical Guide